Quick Start

 <script setup lang="ts">

-import { createForm } from '@formily/core'
+import { createForm } from '@silver-formily/core'

 import { createSchemaField, FormConsumer, FormProvider } from '@silver-formily/vue'